Viola Gentry: June 1929

-December 1933 attempt
+December 1933

-In 1931, Gentry returned to her previous job as a cashier at a North Carolina restaurant.
+In 1931, Gentry returned to her previous job as a cashier at a Brooklyn restaurant.
 She continued in her attempts to set flying endurance records.
 On December 10, 1933, Gentry took off from Miami, Florida, in a new attempt to beat the record, supported by co-pilot Frances Marsalis and a refueling ship manned by Jack Loesing and Fred Fetterman.
 Gentry intended to remain aloft for ten days and thereby beat the then-current record of eight days, four hours and six minutes, set by Marsalis and Thaden at Valley Stream.

-Later life
+Later life and death

 Gentry continued throughout her life to advocate aviation, promoting it among young women and men.
 In 1934, Gentry and her husband filed for bankruptcy listing their assets as zero.
 In 1954, Viola Gentry received the Lady Hay Drummond-Hay Air Trophy in recognition of her efforts on behalf of women in aviation.
-Gentry was a long time friend of the aviator Amelia Earhart.
+A long-time friend of the aviator Amelia Earhart, Gentry died on June 23, 1988, at the age of 94.